 #Fixing a Faulty T-Con Board

 Disconnect the ribbon cables, clean the contacts with a cotton swab dipped in 90%+ isopropyl alcohol, and reseat them.
+In our testing, cleaning the ribbon cable contacts resolved the lines on a 2019 UN55RU7100 without replacing any parts.
 If cleaning and reseating doesn’t fix the lines, order a replacement T-Con board using your Samsung model number.
 Match the part number printed on the old board.

 Capacitors inside a TV can hold a dangerous charge even after unplugging.
 Always wait at least 60 seconds before touching any internal components.
 If you've never opened a TV before, hiring a technician is the safer option.